gruntjs/grunt-contrib-compass/README.md

 Type: `String`
 Default: `sass`

 The directory where the sass stylesheets are kept.
-It is relative to the `projectPath`.
+It is relative to the `httpPath`.

 #### imagesPath

 Type: `String`
 Default: `images`

 The directory where the images are kept.
-It is relative to the projectPath.
+It is relative to the `httpPath`.

 #### httpImagesPath